yasas1/Lexer-Assignment/README.md

-This is tokenize a assignment statement into lexers
+This is tokenized a assignment statement into lexers

 x = 10 + a ;